Posted in

 Stereotyping and prejudice

 Stereotyping and prejudice are two major barriers to critical thinking that we must strive to overcome.
-Stereotyping occurs when we make generalized assumptions about a group of people based on their race, gender, religion, or other characteristics.
+Stereotyping occurs when we make generalised assumptions about a group of people based on their race, gender, religion, or other characteristics.
 This can lead us to overlook individual differences and biases, leading us to treat people unfairly based on their perceived group membership.

 Prejudice is another barrier that can cloud our judgment and prevent us from seeing the world objectively.
 Prejudice occurs when we hold preconceived notions or opinions about someone without any evidence or experience with them.
 These beliefs can be rooted in stereotypes or past experiences, leading to discrimination against individuals who do not fit our predetermined mould.

-We as critical thinkers must recognize these barriers within ourselves and work actively towards overcoming them through education, self-reflection, and empathy-building exercises.
+We as critical thinkers must recognise these barriers within ourselves and work actively towards overcoming them through education, self-reflection, and empathy-building exercises.
 Doing so enhances our ability to think critically, make sound decisions without biases, and become more effective problem-solvers in all areas of life.

 Over-reliance on authority